maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-The purpose of the interface's ***updateInstanceStatus*** operation is to allow service providers to update the status of the Instances they provide.
-It is implemented following the REST methodology and receives as input the ID of the Instance whose status will be updated, as well as the new applicable Instance Status value.
+The purpose of the interface's ***updateInstanceStatus*** operation is to allow service providers to update the registration status of the Instances they provide.
+It is implemented following the REST methodology and receives as input the ID of the Instance of which the status will be updated, as well as the new applicable Instance status value.
 The MSR will respond with the outcome of the update operation, if successful or not.

-#### Operation functionality
+#### Operation Functionality
 <!--
     Describe the functionality of the operation, i.e. how does it produce the output from the input payload.
 -->

-Upon receiving a request to update a service Instance status, the service will access its database to validate that the Instance ID provided is indeed valid.
+Upon receiving a request to update a service Instance registration status, the service will access its database to validate that the Instance ID provided is indeed valid.
 If that is the case, the status of the retrieved Instance entry will be updated.
 The MSR will finally respond with the outcome of the update operation, if successful or not.

-#### Operation parameters
+#### Operation Parameters
 <!--
     Describe the logical data structure of input and output parameters of the operation (payload) by using an explanatory table (see below) and optionally